QuickFastly/Nova-Regna/Characters/Incarnations & Gods/Florian.md

 Florian sees Kerosyn as an annoying younger brother.
 He finds them to be quite irritating, but cherishes them nonetheless and tries to be there for them.
 He is happy to teach Kerosyn whatever they want to learn from him, but Kerosyn's short attention span makes it difficult and sometimes leads to fights.
 The fights tend to be short lived, and despite Kerosyn's obliviousness, they tend to be first to apologize, and Florian is quick to forgive them.
 Usually.

 He sees Freya as a sister, but they treat each other more like workplace colleagues most of the time due to their very different personalities and interests.
-While they may not be particularly close, he will still defend Freya from anything.
+While they may not be outwardly close, he will still defend Freya from anything.
 In theory.
 In reality, she's the one who stands up for him, because he can't come close to matching her absurd levels of confidence.
 Of course, she also enjoys picking on him frequently because of that, much to his chagrin, but he'll always laugh about it later.

 The relationship between these three can sometimes appear more parental than that of siblings due to Kerosyn's childlike nature, though they all reject the idea of that.